prody/ProDy/doc/examples/dynamics/pca/eda.rst

 **Large trajectory files**

-If you are analyzing a large trajectory, you can pass the trajectory instance to the :meth:`~dynamics.PCA.buildCovariance` method as follows:
+If you are analyzing a large trajectory, you can pass the trajectory instance to the :meth:`.PCA.buildCovariance` method as follows:

 >>> dcd = DCDFile('mdm2.dcd')
 >>> dcd.setAtoms( structure )